Centimetre–gram–second system of units: EMU notation

+All electromagnetic units in the CGS-EMU system that do not have proper names are denoted by a corresponding SI name with an attached prefix "ab" or with a separate abbreviation "emu".
+The biot was introduced as a fourth EMU base unit; it is not strictly identical with the abampere.
+(The unit of permeability is also sometimes used as a fourth base unit.)
+EMU magnetic unit names formed from abampere, biot, or abvolt should not be used for Gaussian units; other names should be used instead, e.g., oersted, gilbert, erg per gauss, and maxwell (abtesla and abweber are rarely used even with EMU).

 Practical CGS units

 The practical CGS system is a hybrid system that uses the volt and the ampere as the units of voltage and current respectively.
 Doing this avoids the inconveniently large and small electrical units that arise in the esu and emu systems.
 This system was at one time widely used by electrical engineers because the volt and ampere had been adopted as international standard units by the International Electrical Congress of 1881.
 As well as the volt and ampere, the farad (capacitance), ohm (resistance), coulomb (electric charge), and henry (inductance) are consequently also used in the practical system and are the same as the SI units.
 The magnetic units are those of the emu system.

 The electrical units, other than the volt and ampere, are determined by the requirement that any equation involving only electrical and kinematical quantities that is valid in SI should also be valid in the system.
 For example, since electric field strength is voltage per unit length, its unit is the volt per centimetre, which is one hundred times the SI unit.